 - Define the need and risks.
 It’s important to validate your assumptions.
 Talk with the target audience to identify their problems and desires.
 These are what your product will solve (otherwise, it will serve no purpose).
 At the same stage, innovative features and features difficult to implement are selected, and possible limitations are fixed.

 - Create scenarios of use.
 Based on the information you have analyzed, make a list of use cases – ways of using the product.
-They will be tested by the POC.
+They will be tested by the proof of concept.
 If you ran Discovery before the testing, more likely you already have these scenarios.
 Then you should choose the ones that need innovative features.

 - Create a Roadmap.
 You should divide tasks into 3-4 weeks, where one week (milestone) equals one iteration.
 Here it is necessary to emphasize speed and minimum investment – it is not about the final product but the conclusion “good or not good.”
 (Sometimes iterations are hard to quantify and it’s better to switch to Kanban with no set time).